defano/wyldcard/README.md

   or "Hate it"
 ```

-As you enter script text into the script editor or message box, HyperTalk Java will flag syntax errors as you type by underlining the offending text with a red squiggle.

 ## Stacks of Cards

 HyperCard allows users to author and interact with _stacks_.

-A HyperCard stack is an ordered list of _cards_ with only one card visible to the user at a time (like slides in a PowerPoint deck).
+A HyperCard stack is an ordered list of _cards_ where only one card is visible to the user at a time (like slides in a PowerPoint deck).
 When the user navigates from one card to another, the contents of the new card appear in place of the old card.
-(The transition between the two may optionally be animated using a _visual effect_.)
+(The transition between the two can be animated using a _visual effect_.)

 Each card is comprised of two layers of graphics and user interface elements: a _background layer_ and a foreground layer (also called the _card layer_).
 Each card has its own unique foreground, but its background can be shared between cards.
-A background can contain graphics, buttons, text fields and scripts that are common to multiple cards in a stack.
-A stack can have multiple backgrounds, and cards sharing a given background do not have to be contiguous.
+A background contains graphics, buttons, text fields and scripts that are common to any card in the stack sharing that background.
+Cards sharing a background do not have to be contiguous, and a stack can have multiple backgrounds.

-Cards in the stack can be referred to by their name, their position in the stack, or their relative position in their background.
+Cards in the stack can be referred to in script by name (`card "Accounting"`), id (`card id 22`), position in the stack (`card 13`), or relative position in their background (`the second card of the last background`).

 ### Navigating between cards